jibekibr/imdb.top400movies/README.md

 ![My.plot](images/distributionofmovieruntime.png)
 Most films fall between 90 and 150 minutes, with a peak around 110–130 minutes, and we found no strong correlation, meaning that the movie length does not affect a movie’s rank.

-For the second question, we used both ranking types and the number of votes, which together indicated the movie's popularity in our context.
+For the second question, we used both ranking types and the number of votes, which indicates the movie's popularity in our context.

 ![My.plot](images/averagerating_vs_amountofvotes.png)

 We observed a light positive correlation, meaning that more popular movies tend to rank higher.

 Finally, the third question was answered by examining the overall distribution of genres and how the top 5 genres changed over time.